AnthonyMastrean/anthonymastrean.github.com/source/reading-list/index.markdown

 **[The Art of Agile Development](http://www.amazon.com/dp/0596527675)** James Shore

-> This is _the_ XP book for the modern developer, pay attention to the "contraindications" section for adivce when you're doing it wrong!
+> This is _the_ XP book for the modern developer, pay attention to the "contraindications" section for advice when you're doing it wrong!

 **[The Three Signs of a Miserable Job](http://www.amazon.com/dp/0787995312)** Patrick Lencioni